Kansas Angler

 Be sure to drain all equipment before leaving the lake to avoid moving veligers to other waters.
 THIS INCLUDES MINNOW BUCKETS AND BOAT LIVEWELLS AND BILGES!!!

-Minimum length limit 18 inches.
+Walleye minimum length limit 18 inches.

 General Comments